Sales 855.945.7921 | Support 888.277.8514 |

 Grant Report Example

-It’s time to put together all the information and narratives you’ve collated into the final grant report.
-If your funders have a specific grant reporting template, you should follow that.
+It is time to compile all the information and narratives you’ve collated into the final grant report.
+If your funders have a specific grant reporting template or format, you should follow that.

-However, if they don’t, here is a generic grant progress report example that you and your organization can reference for your own needs.
+However, if they don’t have a reporting template, here is a generic grant progress report example you and your organization can reference.
 If you’re unsure what type of information and level of detail to include when creating your grant utilization report, here is a sample grant report form.
+Leveraging a grant report example will make writing your grant report easier without starting from scratch.

 The grant report writing process can be long and arduous, especially when keeping tabs on your financial reports.
 Partnering with a payroll provider like APS makes it easier to provide accurate financial information in your grant reports.

 • APS Dimensions: With dimensional time tracking, organizations can allocate employee time to grants in the APS system.
-Employees can clock into a grant dimension for accurate monitoring of time spent per grant.
+Employees can clock into a grant dimension to monitor time spent per grant accurately.
 This information can be exported to any accounting system and used in grant reporting.

 • Sage Intacct Integration: Our native and automated integration syncs dimensional information between APS and Sage Intacct.
 This automation allows organizations to allocate employee hours to grants for a more accurate account of expenditures in grant reports.